 The cards’ dimensions are 4.5x5x7 inches, weighing 4 pounds you can have them today.
 The digital book is approximately the same price as the printed version.

-The 8th edition features 43 new drugs, fewer dosages for easier decision making and an update on existing monographs.
+The 9th edition features 16 new drugs, dosages for easier decision making for a wide range of species, including dogs, cats, exotic animals, and farm animals and an update on existing monographs.
 Interesting additions are parts about potentially toxic compounds and dog multi-drug sensitivity.

 We weren’t able to find any serious disadvantages of this book.
 Like some other vet e-books, there is an issue when searching for specific terms where the program gives you all mentioned in the book, not only the main part about it.